 Hearing problems are not directly caused by PD but certainly are associated with aging.
-Hearing loss can be experienced by the PwP and/or affect the spouse or caregiver of the person with PD.
+Hearing loss can be experienced by the PwP and/or affect the spouse or caregiver.
 Statistics Canada reported that 47% of adults aged 60-79 years were more likely to experience hearing loss compared to younger adults (Statistics Canada, Hearing Loss of Canadians, 2012-2013).
 Projections indicate that this number and percentage will grow as baby boomers age and increasing noise pollution continues to take its toll.
 Hearing loss affects everyone that needs to interact with the hearing impaired individual.
 Poor hearing seriously interferes with communications and when compounded with the difficulties that a PwP already has with their speaking, it can significantly diminish the quality of communication interaction.

 The most common type of hearing loss that occurs with age is called a sensorineural hearing loss.
 A sensorineural hearing loss is caused by damage to the inner ear and/or the auditory nerve.
 Noise, certain medications, as well as age can contribute to this permanent hearing loss.
 Most sensorineural hearing losses can be treated effectively with hearing aids.
-If you suspect a hearing loss or are the spouse or caregiver of a PwP, seek a professional consultation with an audiologist.
-An audiologist is a professional who specializes in hearing evaluation and treatment.
+If you suspect a hearing loss or are the spouse or caregiver of a PwP, seek a professional consultation with a Registered Audiologist (RAud).
+An RAud is a professional who specializes in hearing evaluation and treatment.
+Registered Hearing Instrument Practitioners (RHIP) are qualified to fit hearing aids.